-Throughout the course, there’s a strong emphasis on student participation and consultation, and you’ll learn to approach policy issues in a rational, analytical way.
-You’ll go on visits, and we’ll bring in experts who’ll inform – and perhaps challenge – you with their experiences.
-They’ll also engage you in debates about ethical and academic issues.
+Throughout the course, there's a strong emphasis on student participation and consultation, and you'll learn to approach policy issues in a rational, analytical way.
+You'll go on visits, and we'll bring in experts who'll inform – and perhaps challenge – you with their experiences.
+For example, youth offending practitioners lecture on the course and get students to take part in a mock trial.
+Our experts will share their experience with you and engage you in debates about ethical and academic issues.

 When you graduate, you'll be confident, well-informed – able to identify and research a range of social problems, look at the policies that respond to them, evaluate those policies, and help to create and implement new policies if needed.

 The structure of our degree allows you to focus on a particular area within Social Policy.
 Through optional modules, you can follow a Crime, Education or Health stream.
 This means you can develop a deeper knowledge of these particular areas and improve your employability for related careers.

 When you graduate, your wide-ranging skills will help you to better understand, and have an impact on, many aspects of society.